agenceamiral/cakephp_thumbnail_helper/README.md

 Options (scale):

+* width : Width of the thumbnail
+* height : Height of the thumbnail
-* size : Maximum width or height
+* size : Alias of width and height for square thumbnails
+* maxWidth : Maximum width (use with maxHeight)
+* maxHeight : Maximum height (use with maxWidth)

 Options (frame):